phil-mayer/lendflow-backend-assessment/README.md

 - `config/urls.py`: Top-level route mapping.
 When running, the application exposes routes for an admin site (very similar to a Laravel), an OpenAPI schema, Swagger UI, and the actual application routes on `/api/v1/`.
 - `core/services/nyt_api_service.py`: Contains the NYT API caller function.
 - `core/views/nyt_best_sellers_view.py`: REST controller (i.e. view set) backing the main endpoint.
 The top section contains underscored "private" classes used for controller-specific input sanitization and output object mapping.
-The endpoint implementation can be found below annotations for Swagger UI and cache configuration.
+The endpoint implementation can be found below an annotation to configure Swagger UI.
 - `core/tests.py`: Commented endpoint-level tests.

 ## Requirements